Nitrokey/nitrokey-fido2-firmware/README.md

 # Nitrokey FIDO2

 Nitrokey FIDO2 is an open source security key which supports FIDO2 and U2F standards for strong two-factor authentication and password-less login.
 It protects you against phishing and other online attacks.
-It's based on [Solokey](https://github.com/solokeys/solo) and currently under development.
+It's based on [Solokey](https://github.com/solokeys/solo).

 This repo contains the firmware, including implementations of FIDO2 and U2F (CTAP2 and CTAP) over USB and NFC.
 The main implementation is for STM32L432, but it is easily portable.